Structure of Insulated Metal Substrates (IMS)

 Comparison of IMS with further circuit board materials

-In contrast to conventional circuit board materials such as those made of plastics, the heat conducting layer materials of the IMS offer a much higher thermal conductivity.
+In contrast to conventional circuit board materials such as those made of plastics or FR4, the heat conducting layer materials of the IMS offer a much higher thermal conductivity.
 This allows heat to be dissipated quickly.

 Laser cutting of IMS PCBs